Compliance History Basics

 For example, a company that owns two landfills and three injection wells would have:

 - 2 compliance histories for the landfills (one each)

 - plus 3 for the injection wells (again, one for each well)

 - plus 1 compliance history for the company overall

 for a total of 6 (= 2 + 3 + 1) entries in the Compliance History Database.

 Who Is Not Rated

 We also enforce many state laws that we are not authorized to consider in creating compliance histories.
-The following laws are not included under the compliance history rule (each of these links takes you off the TCEQ Web site ):
+The following laws are not included under the compliance history rule:

 - water rights (Texas Water Code Chapter 11)